ZoomInfo

 Consider Privacy and Compliance Requirements

-Data privacy regulations like GDPR and CCPA affect how you can collect and use visitor data.
-Different tools handle compliance in different ways, so you need to understand their approach and ensure it aligns with your requirements.
+Data privacy regulations like GDPR and CCPAData privacy regulations like GDPR and CCPA affect how you can collect and use visitor data, and the rules vary significantly by region.
+Different tools handle compliance in materially different ways.
+Key questions to ask:

 Assess Total Cost of Ownership

 Pricing models vary widely across visitor tracking tools, from free options like Microsoft Clarity to enterprise platforms with custom pricing.
-Look beyond the initial cost to understand the total investment required.
+Look beyond the base subscription to understand the full investment required:

-• Additional costs for premium features or higher usage
+• Additional costs for premium features or higher data volumes

-Consider whether you'll need multiple tools to get complete functionality or if one platform can handle all your requirements.
+• Whether you'll need multiple tools to cover all use cases, or if one platform can handle your full requirements

 Turn Website Visitors Into Pipeline With ZoomInfo